riyad899/English-/README.md

 # Create a README.md file with the provided content

-readme_content = """# English Janala - Lesson Learning Website
+## English Janala - Lesson Learning Website

 English Janala is an interactive lesson-learning platform designed to help users improve their English language skills.
 The website offers structured lessons, quizzes, and exercises to enhance vocabulary, grammar, and communication abilities.